-If before water should occasionally leak from the boiler
+If water should occasionally leak from the boiler

-Shut off the valves positioned under the boiler to page 15 and call an Authorised Service Centre Engineer.
+Shut off the valves and call an Authorised Service Centre Engineer.

 In this case or in case of problems other than those mentioned here, switch off the boiler, as described in section "Switching off" on page 15 and call a competent and responsible Service Engineer.